Kitware/scriptconfig/README.rst

     # Using a positional arguments and other defaults
     python hash_demo.py $HOME/.bashrc

-From the command line using a yaml config:
+From the command line using a YAML config:

 .. code-block:: bash